Mohun Bagan Super Giant: The historic year of 1911

 In 1911, Mohun Bagan formed a dominant side for the IFA Shield, which included Hiralal Mukherjee, Bhuti Sukul, Rev. Sudhir Chatterjee, Monmohun Mukherjee, Rajen Sengupta, Nil Madhav Bhattacharya, Kanu Roy, Habul Sarkar, Abhilash Ghosh, Bijoydas Bhaduri and captained by Shibdas Bhaduri.
 They battled out against the professionally equipped teams of St. Xavier's College, Calcutta Rangers Club, Rifle Brigade and Middlesex Regiment to reach the IFA Shield final without conceding a goal.
-The enthusiasm for the final on 29 July 1911 was such that people came from other districts of Bengal as well as from neighboring provinces of Bihar and Assam.
+The enthusiasm for the final, held on 29 July 1911, was such that people came from other districts of Bengal as well as from neighboring provinces of Bihar and Assam.
 The East Indian Railway Company ran a special train and additional steamer services were pressed into service to ferry spectators to Calcutta from the mofussil areas.
 Tickets for the match, originally priced at ₹1 and ₹2, were sold at ₹15 due to its immense demand in the region.
 After trailing by a goal from Sgt.
 Jackson of East Yorkshire Regiment team within the first 15 minutes of the 50 minute-match, Shibdas Bhaduri soon scored an equalizer in the first half and then set up Abhilash Ghosh to score the winner with just two minutes remaining.
 The club became the first native team to lift the IFA Shield, that too in front of an estimated crowd of 80,000, although the referee, H.G.
 Pooler, estimated approximately 20,000 to be the number.
 Mohun Bagan supporters and the public at large went berserk, even supporters of Muslim representative clubs like Moslem and Mohammedan went to the streets to celebrate and the Muslims from Dharmatala joined the victory procession of Hindus near the Thanthania Kalibari.
 Based on a popular legend, after the match ended, a Brahmin, pointing to the Union Jack fluttering atop Fort William, asked Rev. Chatterjee, "When will that come down?" and was predicted that the flag would come down only when Mohun Bagan wins the shield next time, which coincidentally came true.

-"For the first time in the history of Indian football an Indian team, the Mohun Bagan, consisting purely of Bengalees, has won the Indian Football Association Shield beating crack teams of English regiments.
-About 80,000 spectators were present on the ground, but most of them could not see the match.
-By noticing the flying of kites, they were following the actions of the match.
-And when they came to know about the win of their team, they started tearing off their shirts, waving them, tearing their hairs."